Occupational Health Standards.

 - Ensure a right of appeal:

-- Your policies and procedures should enable your employee the right to appeal against any decision on what adjustments are deemed reasonable.
+- Your policies and procedures should enable your employee the right to appeal against a decision not to implement an adjustment.

 - Normal policy design criteria apply, including the involvement of an independent authority to hear and review the appeal (e.g., another manager of equal or higher seniority).